Rich2020/GitHub-auto-push-for-Windows/README.md

 # GitHub-auto-push-for-Windows

 When writing documents (such as your thesis or a paper), it's a nice idea to have different versions of that document.
 With versioning, you can look up past versions and copy out whatever has been lost in newer versions.
-When working on Windows (not so sure about Mac or Linux), it can be rather worring that at any moment, your computer can go "boom!".
-That fantastic bit of writing you've just been punching out for the past hour is vapourized, leaving you devistated.

-Not anymore!

 No matter what files you want to back up and version, just pop them into a folder somewhere and let this script automatically push them to GitHub.